PierreGomes/pierregomes/README.md

 ### Hi There 👋

-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT
+- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT and REACT
 - ✨ I'm currently at graduation of Computer Science